 Lately, one of the things that should not miss a spot on my itinerary whenever I go home to Bicol is to eat my new favorite, yummy dish, sinarapang paksiw.
 I accomplished this on the third day of my short vacation two weeks ago in our beautiful province, Camarines Sur.
 Fruedian Salivation Syndrome had entered my system ever since I tasted that paksiw, and my condition actually worsens whenever I am reminded of how rich this small fish is in calcium.

 They are endemic to the Bicol Region, specifically in Lake Buhi–the most beautiful lake I have ever seen), Lake Bato, Bicol River and other bodies of water in Camarines Sur.
 This particular fish is a type of goby.
-Another is it looks transparent except for the black eyes and it has an average length of 12.5 millimeters.
+Another is it looks transparent except for the black eyes and it has an average length of 12.5 mm.
 Males are smaller than females.

 I cannot get enough of this fish that I always bring a kilo of it each time I go back to the metropolis.
 I would prefer to have sinarapan for breakfast than drinking one glass of milk for the same.